 Richardson: On that, amen, but there was a bright spot there.
 Chair Yellen voted with the other six, and that's a good sign.
+The Federal Reserve, the organization one would think is the most impacted by the FSOC process in terms of territory and turf, voted with the majority.
+That's a bright spot.

-The Federal Reserve, the organization one would think is people don't understand how the various aspects of tax reform have the potential to affect our business.
+Our biggest fear is that people don't understand how the various aspects of tax reform have the potential to affect our business.